avETH — Risk Report

 avETH is Avant Protocol’s base ETH receipt.
 Users deposit ETH or WETH, receive avETH, and can either hold it as the non-yield leg or stake it into savETH for yield.
 It is marketed as 1:1 ETH-backed, but the real risk is not the same as a simple wrapped ETH token: Avant’s docs describe the backing as an ETH-denominated active, market-neutral strategy book held through its Reserve Fund.

-The 4.5/10 score reflects a credible but early issuer with named audit and monitoring vendors, paired with thin liquidity, limited public reserve detail, request-based redemption, and a token owner that reads on-chain as a single EOA with no timelock, even though Avant documents institutional MPC custody.
+The 4.5/10 score reflects a credible but early issuer with named audit and monitoring vendors, paired with thin liquidity, a backing mix that contradicts the “1:1 ETH” marketing, request-based redemption, and a token owner that reads on-chain as a single EOA with no timelock, even though Avant documents institutional MPC custody.

 Backing & solvency

-The senior/junior tranche design matters. avETH is the base receipt for the ETH suite, while savETH is the senior staked tranche and avETHx is the junior tranche designed to absorb losses after the Reserve Fund.
+The senior/junior tranche design still matters: avETH is the base receipt, savETH is the senior staked tranche, and avETHx is the junior tranche designed to absorb losses after the Reserve Fund.
 That structure can protect savETH relative to the junior tranche, but it does not make avETH equivalent to native ETH custody.

-The underlying score is held at 4.0 because the collateral is an opaque active-strategy ETH book, not a directly verifiable ETH balance.
-This is stronger than a purely unaudited promise, but weaker than a simple on-chain reserve or a mature liquid staking token with broad market validation.
+The underlying score is held at 4.0 because the collateral is an opaque, mostly-USD active-strategy book with a synthetic ETH overlay, not a directly verifiable ETH balance.

 Exit liquidity